Google Trends, Python, ahrefs

 Configure pytrends Module

 It’s time to use the pytrends module.
 First, we call the TredReq() function and load it into the pytrends variable as an object.
-Then we build the kw_list the call payload function will use to search data.
+Then we build the kw_list the call payload function will be used to search data.
 This variable must be a list even though in this script we’ll make it a single list item.
 Others may feel free to extend this into multiple keywords.
 Then we build the request to send to Google Trends.

 pytrends = TrendReq(hl='en-US', tz=360)